OpenDaylight (ODL)

 The Neutron networking model

-The Neutron server gets a response from the agents and records the new state of the network in the database.
-Everything connects to the integration bridge ( br-int ), where traffic gets tagged with VLAN ID and handed off to the other bridges, for example, br-tun for tunneling traffic.
+The Neutron server receives a response from the agents and records the new network state in the database.
+Everything connects to the integration bridge ( br-int ), where traffic is tagged with VLAN ID and handed off to the other bridges, such as br-tun, for tunneling traffic.

 Each network/router uses a Linux namespace for isolation and overlapping IP addresses.
 The complex architecture comprises many agents on all compute, network, and controller nodes.
 It has scaling and robustness issues you will only notice when your system goes down.